-The group provides performances and training in classical ballet, tap, jazz, lyrical dance, musical theater and dance fitness at the DANCE THEATRE NORTHWEST studio in University Place and participates in several educational collaborations in the region.
+The group provides performances and training in classical ballet, tap, jazz, musical theater, Yoga and dance fitness at the DANCE THEATRE NORTHWEST studio in University Place and participates in several educational collaborations in the region.

 Along with formal winter and spring productions, DTNW provides ARTS ARE EDUCATION and ART INSPIRES ART presentations in numerous community facilities, to assisted-living and senior residential facilities, and to the schools on a regular basis with a complete cast of company and student dancers, audio equipment and costumes.

 DTNW also provides workshops, camps, intensives, and ongoing lectures that accompany performances to help audience members develop a better understanding of the art form.
 Many of these programs are collaborations that incorporate the work of other artists or art organizations.
 Many are free and open to the public.